-The UW ABA Program provides a Master’s degree in Special Education and the ABAI Verified Course Sequence necessary to apply to sit for the Behavior Analyst Certification Board (BACB) exam.
+The UW ABA Program provides a master’s degree in special education and the ABAI verified course sequence (VCS) necessary to apply for the Behavior Analyst Certification Board (BACB) exam.
 In this two year program, you will:

 - Take classes three evenings a week in the late afternoon (Fall, Winter, and Spring quarter each year)

 - Participate in group practicum

 Our program strives to prepare competent, inclusive, and professional behavior analysts who work with persons with developmental disabilities and their families.
 We encourage prospective students to read through the UW ABA Mission Statement for more information about our teaching approach to ABA.

 EDSPE 533 Concepts and Principles of ABA-A (3 credits)